 Robin Gale-Baker, from Sustainable Macleod, discusses which liquid solutions to use when.
 This is one of a series of articles she has written about growing techniques (see right hand sidebar).
-She has also written a number of articles about growing vegetables and fruit trees.
+She has also written a number of articles about growing various vegetables, herbs and fruit trees.

 I’m often asked questions about liquid solutions such as: Are all liquid solutions the same?
 Can I use them interchangeably?
 What’s the difference?
 How would I know which one to use?
 The short answer is that they are not all the same and they each have different purposes.
 To further complicate things, you might use different types on the one plant at different times in the growth cycle.

 Liquid solutions are designed to be used diluted as sprays or diluted in a watering can or the container is attached to a hose for spraying.
 They are valuable because plant roots can only absorb nutrients in liquid form.

 Liquid solutions are valuable because plant roots can only absorb nutrients in liquid form.
 Essentially, there are two types of liquid solutions:

 - Foliar sprays that contains trace elements (also known as micronutrients) such as seaweed sprays e.g. Seasol and Maxicrop.
 Trace elements are mineral elements needed by plants in minute amounts, and are essential for plant health.
 Foliar sprays are sometimes called ‘tonics’.

 - Nitrogen-based sprays made from fish e.g. Charlie Carp and Powerfeed.
 Nitrogen is an essential element in many plant functions including creating chlorophyll, which is vital for photosynthesis in plants.
 Photosynthesis converts the sun’s energy, water and carbon dioxide from the air into sugars for plants to consume.
 Nitrogen sprays are sometimes called ‘fertilisers’.